Background: Globally Harmonized System (GHS)

 The UN brought together experts from different countries to create the GHS with the aim to have, worldwide, the same:

-The UN GHS is not a formal treaty, but instead is a non-legally binding international agreement.
-Therefore countries (or trading blocks) must create local or national legislation to implement the GHS.
+The GHS is not a formal treaty, but instead is a non-legally binding international agreement.
+Therefore countries (or trading blocs) must create local or national legislation to implement the GHS.

 The UN anticipates that once fully implemented, the GHS will:

-The GHS is sometimes referred to as the ‘Purple Book’ reflecting the purple binding of the published version of GHS.
-This is in keeping with the transport system which is often referred to as the ‘Orange Book’!
+The GHS is sometimes referred to as the 'Purple Book' reflecting the purple binding of the published version of GHS.
+This is in keeping with the Transport of Dangerous Goods system which is often referred to as the 'Orange Book'!